kanno-soe/kanno-soe/Exposition/Theory.md

     member →∗ web           yes                yes
     web →∗ member           no                 yes
-    a' →∗ b'                as at base         always a' ↓ b'                 always             always
+    a →∗ b                  as at base         always a ↓ b                   always             always
 ```

 As in the base elaboration, Temporality is overlaid (or can be lifted from base),